• Fairholme Sport

 • Equestrian

-For the fourth consecutive year, the Fairholme Equestrian team was also awarded the esteemed Lorette Wigan Cup in 2024 – presented to the secondary school that accumulates the highest number of points throughout the State Championships.
+For the fifth consecutive year, the Fairholme Equestrian team was awarded the esteemed Lorette Wigan Cup in 2025 – presented to the secondary school that accumulates the highest number of points throughout the State Championships.

 Opportunities include: